BirchKwok/lynsedb/docs/deployment/cluster-deployment.md

 LynseDB cluster mode is a lightweight sharding layer for remote HTTP deployments.
-You start several ordinary LynseDB servers as shard nodes, then start one coordinator in front of them.
+You start several ordinary LynseDB servers as shard nodes, then start a coordinator in front of them.
+For high availability, you may run extra standby coordinators that use the same metadata authority.
 Applications keep using `VectorDBClient("http://coordinator:7637")` just like a single remote server.

 Use cluster mode when one server is not enough for your data size or query